Royal Aircraft Factory B.E.2: Post-war use

 A B.E.2e was used to conduct the first flight across Australia, flying from Melbourne to Port Darwin.
 It was piloted by Captain H. N. Wrigley, accompanied by Sergeant A. W. Murphy.
 The 2500 mi journey, made between 16 November and 12 December 1919, involved a combined 46 hours of flying time.

 Another B.E.2e was one of the first two aircraft (the other was an Avro 504K) owned by the new Australian airline Qantas when it was founded in Queensland in 1920–1921.

-Survivors and reproductions
+Surviving aircraft and reproductions

 Surviving restored aircraft and reproductions are on display at several museums, including the Imperial War Museum, Duxford; the Royal Air Force Museum London, Hendon; the Canada Aviation Museum, Ottawa; the Musée de l'Air et de l'Espace, Paris; the Militaire Luchtvaartmuseum, Soesterberg, Netherlands; United States Army Aviation Museum and the Norwegian Armed Forces Aircraft Collection at Oslo Airport, Gardermoen, Norway.